 A. Failure to comply with any part of this Chapter or the administrative rules may be punishable by civil penalties and payment of restitution imposed by order of the Director or designee.
-The Director or designee may impose a civil penalty of up to \$1,000 for violations of this Chapter or the administrative rules.
+The City Administrator may impose a civil penalty of up to \$1,000 for violations of this Chapter or the administrative rules.
 The penalty is limited to \$1,000 per restaurant per day.
-The Director or designee may order payment of restitution in an amount determined by the Director or designee.
-For purposes of assessing penalties for violations of this Chapter, a separate violation shall accrue each time an order is processed, a restaurant is charged a fee, or a delivery service driver is compensated, or is asked to accept reduced compensation, in a manner that violates one or more of the provisions of this Chapter or the administrative rules.
+The City Administrator may order payment of restitution in an amount determined by the City Administrator.
+For purposes of assessing penalties for violations of this Chapter or administrative rules, a separate violation will accrue for each order that is processed, each time a restaurant is charged a fee, or each time a delivery service driver is compensated or is asked to accept reduced compensation.

-B. Civil penalties shall be payable to the City of Portland.
-Restitution shall be payable to the restaurant or delivery service driver.
+B. Civil penalties will be payable to the City.
+Restitution will be payable to the restaurant or delivery service driver.

 C. Nothing in this Section is intended to prevent any person from pursuing any available legal remedies.
-Any restaurant or delivery service driver claiming to be aggrieved by a third-party food platform's noncompliance with this Chapter has a cause of action in any court of competent jurisdiction for damages and such other remedies as may be appropriate.
+Any restaurant or delivery service driver claiming to be aggrieved by a third-party food platform's noncompliance with this Chapter has a cause of action in any court of competent jurisdiction for damages and other remedies as may be appropriate.

-A. Any third-party food platform upon which a civil penalty or restitution has been imposed by the Director or designee, may appeal to the Director for review and issuance of a final determination.
+A. Any third-party food platform upon which a civil penalty or restitution has been imposed by the City Administrator may appeal to the City Administrator for review and issuance of a final determination.
 Written notice of the appeal must be received by the Division within 30 days after the Division mailed or delivered the notice of decision to third-party food platform.
-The time to file an appeal may be extended by the Director for good cause.
+The time to file an appeal may be extended by the City Administrator for good cause.
 Requests for extensions of time must be received prior to the expiration of the original 30-day deadline.
 The appeal must state the name and address of the third-party food platform, include a copy of the decision being appealed, and provide an explanation of the grounds for the appeal.

-B. The Director will respond within 60 days after the appeal is filed with a final determination unless such time is extended by the Director for good cause.
+B. The City Administrator will respond within 60 days after the appeal is filed with a final determination unless the time is extended by the City Administrator for good cause.
 If this time is extended, written notice will be given to the third-party food platform, prior to the expiration of the original 60-day deadline.
-The Director's determination must include written findings of fact and conclusions of law to support the final determination.
+The City Administrator's determination must include written findings of fact and conclusions of law to support the final determination.

-C. Any third-party food platform upon which their appeal of civil penalty or restitution has been denied by the Director, may appeal to the Code Hearings Officer pursuant to the provisions of Chapter 22.10 of this Code.
+C. Any third-party food platform upon which their appeal of civil penalty or restitution has been denied by the City Administrator, may appeal to the Code Hearings Officer pursuant to the provisions of Portland City Code Chapter 22.10 of this Code.